Aureum01/crxreader/README.md

   tip: paste js files into https://deobfuscate.relative.im/ to make them readable
 ```

----

 ## wsl note

 On WSL, the output is automatically copied to your Windows filesystem and the folder is opened in the Windows-side editor.
 The real Desktop path is resolved via PowerShell, so OneDrive-redirected Desktops work correctly.

----

 ## supported editors

 `code`, `code-insiders`, `cursor`, `idea`, `pycharm`, `webstorm`, `subl`, `zed`

-You can also pass a full path to any executable with `--ide`.
+You can also pass a full path to any executable with `--ide`